kyungil9/kyungil9/README.md

 ### 🙂 Have a nice Day

 <p>
   👋&nbsp;hello!
-I'm Kong Gyeong-il, currently in the 3rd year of Dong-Eui University.<br/>
-  I am a developer who dreams of becoming a full-stack developer.<br/>
+I'm Kong Gyeong-il,I am a developer who dreams of becoming a full-stack developer.<br/>
   I am currently studying Android development, and I am also learning the backend for interoperability between applications.<br/><br/>
 </p>